Koepka outduels McIlroy, wins first WGC title by 3 strokes

 McIlroy had won three of his previous four when shooting at least a 62 in an event.
 The Northern Irishman who missed the cut at the British Open by a stroke last week just couldn’t keep up with Koepka.

 Simpson eagled No. 3 and added a birdie on No. 6.
-Then he added four birdies on the back nine for the best round of the day, good only to come in second.
+Then he added four birdies on the back nine and tied the best round of the day with his best round since winning the 2018 Players Championship.

+“Knowing that Brooks Koepka and Rory are out in front, I knew it needed to be a low round,” Simpson said.
+“I didn’t have a number in mind. … Very happy with how the day went.

+Divots: Koepka, who won the CJ Cup in South Korea last October, also is the first on tour with three wins this season. … Justin Thomas, who won this event in Ohio last year, tied for 12th.
+Johnson, who won the FedEx St. Jude Classic here last year, tied for 20th.

 Follow Teresa M. Walker at www.twitter.com/teresamwalker